awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.Other.md

 + Load in parallel unless already near a resource limit\.
 Use partitioned tables when appropriate\.
 + Use multi\-value inserts when loading with SQL to minimize statement execution overhead\.
 When using mysqldump, this is done automatically\.
 + Reduce InnoDB log IO innodb\_flush\_log\_at\_trx\_commit=0
-+ If you are loading data into a DB instance that does not have Read Replicas, set the sync\_binlog parameter to 0 while loading data\.
++ If you are loading data into a DB instance that does not have read replicas, set the sync\_binlog parameter to 0 while loading data\.
 When data loading is complete, set the sync\_binlog parameter to back to 1\.
 + Load data before converting the DB instance to a Multi\-AZ deployment\.
 However, if the DB instance already uses a Multi\-AZ deployment, switching to a Single\-AZ deployment for data loading is not recommended, because doing so only provides marginal improvements\.

 **Note**